openebs/openebs/community/README.md

 To add any of the following events to your calendar, please send an email to `cncf-openebs-maintainers@lists.cncf.io`.

-- Bi-weekly (Every 2 weeks on Tuesday 7 PM IST) contributors meeting over [Google hangout](https://meet.google.com/rui-powc-fgt).
+- Bi-weekly (Every 2 weeks on Wednesday 1:30 PM UTC) contributors meeting over [CNCF's community event platform](https://community.cncf.io/openebs-community/).
+You'd have to register for the meeting before the actual meeting time.
 The agenda items and previous discussions can be found [here](https://hackmd.io/tRmnyg9AQPShxFAXOyFpSA?edit).

 Go back to [**Contributing to OpenEBS**](../CONTRIBUTING.md).